HermesFoods/ddd-ubiquitous-language/README.md

 **CPF**: The client's document identification.

 **Product**: Meal information.
-Example: Hamburgers, French Fries, Soda, etc.
+Example: Hamburgers, French Fries, Soda, etc...

 **Voucher**: The voucher allows to get a discount through a code in the self-service totem.